ogdenwaffles/Ogden-Waffles/index.md

 ### Place an Order

-Please place an order here.
+To place an order, please email ogdenwaffleclub@gmail.com with your name, residence, selection, and takeout/deliver.
 Delivery adds $5 to the order.
+Thank you for your business.